JuStRank: Benchmarking LLM Judges for System Ranking: Judge Behavior

 \subsection{Bias Towards Specific Systems}

-A major concern when using judges for system preference is \textit{judge bias} -- a judge may treat a specific system ``unfairly'', by consistently judging its responses too favorably or too harshly.
+A major concern when using judges for system preference is \textit{judge bias} -- a judge may treat a specific system ``unfairly'', by consistently judging its responses too favorably or too harshly (see \citealp{von-daniken-etal-2024-favi}).

-We define the bias $B_{s_a}^p$ of judge $j_p$ towards system $s_a$ by the expectation over the differences between the predicted win-rate and the gold win-rate, over all systems that $s_a$ interacts with.
-Formally, $B_{s_a}^p=\mathbb{E}_{s_{b}\in S} (WR^p(s_a, s_b) - WR^g(s_a, s_b))$.
-In other words, if according to $j_p$ the win-rates of system $s_a$ are (on average) higher than those in the human data, we will say that $j_p$ exhibits \textit{positive bias} towards it; and if they are lower than the ground-truth, $j_p$ would be said to exhibit \textit{negative bias} towards it.
+We define the bias $B_{s_a}^p$ of judge $j_p$ towards system $s_a$ by the expectation over the differences between the predicted and gold win-rates, over all systems that $s_a$ interacts with.
+Formally, $B_{s_a}^p=\mathbb{E}_{s_{b}\in S} (WR^p(s_a, s_b) - WR^g(s_a, s_b))$.\footnote{Our formulation of bias aims to reflects the practical impact of the judge bias on system preference.
+This is in contrast to the Favi-Score metric proposed by~\citet{von-daniken-etal-2024-favi}, which is decoupled from the overall accuracy of preference decisions.} In other words, if according to $j_p$ the win-rates of system $s_a$ are (on average) higher than those in the human data, we will say that $j_p$ exhibits \textit{positive bias} towards it; and if they are lower than the ground-truth, $j_p$ would be said to exhibit \textit{negative bias}.

 Note that the decisiveness behavior in \S\ref{ssec:exaggeration} directly entails a general bias pattern in some judges -- namely, a positive bias towards strong systems, and a negative bias towards weak ones.
 Thus, we calculate a \mbox{decisiveness-corrected} bias, ${B'_{s_a}}^p$, where the gold win-rate $WR^{g}$ is replaced by $WR^{g'_{p}}$, i.e., the predicted value for the gold win-rate on the beta distribution fit for judge $j_p$ (App.~\ref{app:beta}).